kvutien/Project-Machu_Picchu_White_Paper_Tutorial2023/README_1.md

 Watch the 1-minute video here: https://youtu.be/joPwVTsLojU

 ##	Reading guide
-This white paper can also be read in a reverse way, as a tutorial to learn coding blockchain, showing hands-on how current state-of-the-art technology can help change significatively the efficiency of humanitarian actions.
+This white paper can also be read in a reverse way, as a tutorial to learn coding blockchain, showing hands-on how current state-of-the-art technology can help change significantly the efficiency of humanitarian actions.
 - After reading the white paper, if you —as a humanitarian executive— are convinced that this approach may help ease existing pains, you can follow the tutorial part, learning how to implement it for real.
-No prerequisite in programming.
+No prerequisite in programming required.

 - To read the blockchain programming Tutorial, go here: [*Tutorial Link*](./README_2.md)